ZANSIN-sec/ZANSIN/documents/MINIQUEST.md

 - Protect the server from cyber attacks.
 - Safeguard the game from cheating behaviors.

+In this exercise, the ZANSIN Scoring Module will evaluate whether the root causes of vulnerabilities on the server have been addressed.

+Therefore, rather than resorting to ad hoc measures against cyberattacks or in-game cheating, let's concentrate on addressing vulnerabilities.

-This attack scenario will conclude in **4 hours**.
+The attacks in the excercise will conclude in **4 hours**.

-Therefore, please perform fixing vulnerabilities and incident response during the 4-hour period since the exercise began, striving to achieve a high score.
+Please perform fixing vulnerabilities and incident response during the 4-hour period since the exercise began, striving to achieve a high score.

-# Scenario Environment
+# Excercise Environment

 The structure of the online game server is as follows:
-Various APIs are implemented using Docker within a single Ubuntu Linux instance.
+Various APIs are implemented using Docker within the ZANSIN Training Machine.

 ![Environment](../images/ffab4829c784d1661a4e16e3a519b740a2769823.png)